bain3/minocir/README.md

 # Miniature OCI Registry

-Minocir is an exremely minimal OCI registry.
+Minocir is an exremely minimal OCI/Docker registry.
 It is a single `js` file written for `bun`.

 Features: